 Hotel Breakfast room provided.

 A short drive along the Resurrection River toward Exit Glacier to observe the topography, vegetation and natural habitats surrounding a glacial environment.
-Walking routes vary from easy trails depicting the timeline of the retreating glacier to more moderate hiking trails leading up to the face of the glacier and great photo opportunities.
+Walking routes vary from easy trails depicting the timeline of the retreating glacier, to more moderate hiking trails leading up to the face of the glacier.

-Travel day north returns along the Seward Highway allowing a second opportunity for magical views and potential wildlife sightings in their natural habitat.
-As well as time to explore some other special points of interest.
+Travel day north returns along the Seward Highway, allowing a second opportunity for magical views and potential wildlife sightings in their natural habitat.
+This return trip also provides time to explore some other special points of interest.

 Continue travel north of Anchorage to the “Mat Su Valley.”
 The Matanuska Susitna Valley lies an hour north of Anchorage and covers over 23,000 square miles.
 It is bordered by two mountain ranges and the Upper Cook Inlet, and has over 3,000 rivers, lakes and streams.
 This region is a favored recreational spot for Alaska residents, and is not developed for large coach tours, so you get into the real Alaska, away from the crowds.

-Wasilla, Alaska is located in the heart of the Matanuska Susitna Borough and the sixth largest city in Alaska.
-Established at the intersection of the Alaska Railroad and Old Carle Wagon Road, the city prospered at the expense of the nearby mining town of Knik.
-Wasilla is named after Chief Wasilla, a local Dena’ina chief.
-Wasilla is also home of Iditarod founders, Joe Reddington and Dorothy Page.
+Wasilla, Alaska is located in the heart of the Matanuska Susitna Borough, and is the sixth largest city in Alaska.
+Wasilla is named after Chief Wasilla, a local Dena’ina chief, and is also home of Iditarod founders, Joe Reddington and Dorothy Page.

-Lake Lucille Inn guests enjoy beautiful mountain and lake views along with comfortable accommodations.
+Hotel: Lake Lucille Inn Guests enjoy beautiful mountain and lake views along with comfortable accommodations.
 Guest laundry and wireless internet available.
-A full hot breakfast buffet is provided each morning.
-Deluxe rooms feature a lake view.
+A breakfast buffet is provided each morning.
+Deluxe rooms feature a lake view and two queen beds.

-At the top of Hatcher Pass is the historic Independence Mine, which is protected by the Alaska State Parks, offers a preserved experience of what life was like back in the Gold Rush.
+Near the top of Hatcher Pass, the historic Independence Mine offers a preserved experience of what life was like back in the Gold Rush.
 Paved interpretive trails, historic buildings and exhibits can all be explored.
 An ideal experience for someone looking for the slower pace of absorbing some history.

 Hot Breakfast provided by hotel.